 GLBT (Gay, Lesbian, Bisexual and Transgender) Adoption

 The first second parent adoption in Maryland was granted in late 1996 and the first second parent adoption in the District of Columbia was granted in 1995.
 Today second parent adoption in either jurisdiction is routinely granted as long as the parents have met the adoption criteria required by the local court.
-Jennifer has handled hundreds of second parent adoptions.
+Jennifer has handled hundreds of second parent adoptions during her 17 year career.
 A second parent adoption occurs when one of the partners is the biological or adoptive parent of the child and their spouse or partner wishes to adopt the child.
 Often this occurs when one lesbian partner bears the child with the use of donor sperm or where the male couple use a gestational carrier to carry their child and one is the biological father.
 Jennifer has worked with couples using known sperm donors, gestational carriers, egg donors and in situations where one lesbian partner is the biological mother and the other is the birth mother.

-In addition to second parent adoptions, Jennifer is one of the leading adoption attorneys in Maryland and the District of Columbia for clients seeking private adoptions.
+Jennifer is one of the leading adoption attorneys in Maryland, Virginia and the District of Columbia for clients seeking private adoptions.
 Jennifer delivers high quality legal services for a reasonable cost.
-Jennifer has a streamlined her process and provides direct client contact and regular communication to ensure proper and complete adoption filings.
+Jennifer has a streamlined process and provides direct client contact and regular communication to ensure proper and complete adoption filings.
 When the adoption is uncontested (all legal/genetic parents consenting or anonymous donors) the process is paperwork and rule driven.
 Jennifer has handled adoptions her entire career.

-Jennifer was recently seen on ABC News discussing the marriage recognition in Maryland and marriage in the District of Columbia specifically regarding the impact on GLBT clients considering becoming parents.
+Jennifer has been seen on ABC News discussing the marriage recognition in Maryland and marriage in the District of Columbia specifically regarding the impact on GLBT clients considering becoming parents.

-Jennifer has extensive experience in finalizing adoptions for the LGBT community in Maryland and the District of Columbia.
+Jennifer has extensive experience in finalizing adoptions for the LGBT community in Maryland, Virginia and the District of Columbia.
 If a birth family is placing their child with a LGBT family, she will work with the LGBT family to create an adoption plan with the birth family so that the adoptive parents may bring the child home directly from the hospital.
 She handles every aspect of the adoption from the adoption plan, ICPC processing and finalization.

 Client feedback demonstrates that Jennifer is one of the top adoption attorneys for the LGBT community.
 To read the client comments, look Jennifer up on www.avvo.com.
 Jennifer offers no cost in person initial consultations for LGBT families interested in adoption.
-Uncontested second parent adoptions are handled on a capped fee basis and Jennifer is the most competitively priced attorney handling second parent adoptions in the area.
+Uncontested second parent adoptions are handled on a capped fee basis and Jennifer is the most competitively priced attorney with extensive experience handling second parent adoptions in the area.